 By Jim Miller

 Medicare will, however, cover some dental services if they are required to protect your general health, or if you need dental care in order for another health service that Medicare covers to be successful.
 For example, if you have cancer and need dental services that are necessary for radiation treatment, or if you need surgery to treat fractures of the jaw or face, Medicare will pay for these dental services.
+If you need special care from an iv sedation dentist, you may need to verify whether or not your health insurance provider will cover the cost.

 Although Medicare’s coverage of dental services is limited, there are other ways you can get coverage and care affordably.
 Here are several to check into.